 So, it makes sense that to transport something means that you carry something across a space.
 For example, a bus might transport people from one city to another.
 A plane might transport people from one country to another.

 Now look at:

 Gress — To go

 To transgress means that you cross a boundary, rule or law.

 Action — To do

 A transaction usually involves an exchange or trade of some kind.
 For example, when you give money to a cashier to buy a new shirt, this is a transaction.

-You can probably figure out what the words mean from this information.
-See how much we knew before you even thought about opening a dictionary?
+You can probably figure out what words mean from this kind of information.
+See how much we knew before we even thought about opening a dictionary?
 It’s all thanks to knowing word origins!

 Roots, Prefixes and Suffixes